Vladimir-Novick/MDITreeList/README.md

 Auto-resize CList Control.
 Non flicker Controls.
 Describes, how to dynamically change the font size of a dialog when it starts

+## Not flicker controls

+CToolBarEx -  Control bars that have a row of bitmapped buttons and optional separators.
+CListCtrlEx - Encapsulates the functionality of a "list view control,"
+              which displays a collection of items each consisting of an icon (from an image list) and a label.
+CHeaderCtrlEx - Provides the functionality of the Windows common header control.

 ##  Create MDI View from Dialog forms

 How to create MDI View from Dialog forms.